Learning the guitar is a long but rewarding journey. This is what you need to know before you start.

 If you’ve accomplished the complex task of learning a language, there’s no reason on earth you can’t also learn the guitar!

-Now, some people are born gifted with an ability to learn things quickly.
+Now, some people are born gifted with the ability to learn things quickly.
 In their case, their journey may proceed faster than yours and mine.

 However, the majority of great guitar players were not born with any special gifts.